John Kirkpatrick (folk musician): Steeleye Span

 In 1977, Steeleye Span recruited both Kirkpatrick and Carthy, partly to replace fiddler Peter Knight.
 Kirkpatrick appearing on the albums Storm Force Ten and Live at Last; in concert with them, he would perform solo morris dances.
 In the same period, Kirkpatrick released two albums as a duo with Sue Harris.
 He became part of Richard Thompson's backing band in 1975.
 This brought him such publicity that he was in heavy demand as a session musician.
 He recorded with Pere Ubu, Viv Stanshall, Jack the Lad, Gerry Rafferty, Maddy Prior and others.
 In 1980 he released his only single, "Jogging Along with My Reindeer".
 Two more albums with Sue Harris appeared in 1981, but the constant touring, as a duo and as part of other groups, was putting a strain on the marriage.
 They had four sons together, but parted in the mid 1980s.
 In 1988, he and Sue published Opus Pocus, a collection of many of their own compositions from the previous 20 years, and a selection of some of the (then) more obscure traditional English tunes which had influenced them.

 Brass Monkey

 In 1979, Kirkpatrick had appeared in the National Theatre Company's stage show Lark Rise to Candleford together with Carthy and trumpeter Howard Evans.
 Prior to this the use of brass instruments in English folk music was a rare event, but all three had found it thrilling and a couple of years later formed Brass Monkey with Martin Brinsford from the Old Swan Band.
 The group is an occasional gathering rather than a fixed company.
 Roy Bailey, like Leon Rosselson has frequently recorded songs of social commentary, frequently on an anti-war theme.
 He has made several records with Roy Bailey, as well as in a group called Band of Hope.
 He recorded with Frankie Armstrong in 1996 and 1997.
 They share a love of early English ballads.
+He performed with accordion wizard Chris Parkinson as the Sultans of Squeeze, and the pair have released one album.